7shi/dante-la-el/Inferno/MT/compare-en.md

 "Art thou then that Virgil and that fount
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">79</td><td>
-"Now are you that Virgil and that fountain
+"Now, are you that Virgil and that fountain
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">79</td><td>
 "Now are you that Virgil and that source
 </td></tr>
 <tr><td>Bard-1</td><td align="right">79</td><td>
-Now, are you that Virgil and that fountain
+"Now are you that Virgil and that fountain
 </td></tr>
 <tr><td>Bard-2</td><td align="right">79</td><td>
-"Now are you that Virgil and that fountain
+"Are you that Virgil and that fountain
 </td></tr>
 <tr><td>DeepL</td><td align="right">79</td><td>
 "Now art thou that Virgil and that fountain